sapcraft-org/sunshine/README.md

 ## About

 sunshine is one of the high defiency music bot with customized filters system feel free to use this [this](https://discord.com/api/oauth2/authorize?client_id=870480753379655731&permissions=174012747552&scope=bot) link!
-Also, you can join the official [sunshine Support Server](https://discord.gg/6dtx3z2fnN) for all questions, suggestions, and assistance!
+Also, you can join the official [sunshine Support Server](https://discord.gg/CtfPmbb6Rk)all questions, suggestions, and assistance